Burling graphs revisited, part II: Structure

 \subsection{Top-sets}

-When $G$ is derived form a Burling tree $(T, r, \lastBorn, \choosePath)$, we call \emph{top-set} of $G$ the set $S$ of all vertices $v$ of $G$ such that $v$ is the unique vertex of $G$ in the branch of $T$ from $r$ to $v$.
+When $G$ is derived form a Burling tree $(T, r, \lastBorn, \choosePath)$, we call the \emph{top-set} of $G$ the set $S$ of all vertices $v$ of $G$ such that $v$ is the unique vertex of $G$ in the branch of $T$ from $r$ to $v$.
 See Figure~\ref{f:seq-3}.
 The top-set of the graph presented in Figure~\ref{f:seq-3} is $ \{a,b,c,d,e\} $.

-\begin{lemma} If $S$ is the top-set of be an oriented graph $G$ derived from a Burling tree, then $G[S]$ is an in-forest.
+\begin{lemma} If $S$ is the top-set of the oriented graph $G$ derived from a Burling tree, then $G[S]$ is an in-forest.
 Moreover, if $G$ is a $k$-Burling graph ($k\geq 1$), then $G\sm S$ is a $(k-1)$-Burling graph. \end{lemma}

 \begin{proof} The graph $G[S]$ is clearly 1-Burling from the definition of the top-sets and also $G\sm S$ is a $(k-1)$-Burling graph.
 So, $G[S]$ is an in-forest by Lemma~\ref{l:1B}. \end{proof}

 When $G$ is derived from a Burling tree $T$, every vertex $u$ of $G$ has a unique ancestor in the top-set of $G$.
 This ancestor is called the \emph{top-ancestor} of $u$.